doyaGu/BallancePlayer/README.md

 - `d`, `--debug`: Enable in-game debug mode.
 - `r`, `--rookie`: Enable in-game rookie mode.

+### Path Options

+- `--config <file>`: Use a specific `Player.ini` file.
+- `--log <file>`: Write logs to a specific file.
+- `--cmo <file>`: Load a specific composition file.
+This is a file path and does not change the resource root.
+- `--root-path <dir>`: Set the resource root.
+Unless explicitly overridden, plugin, render engine, manager, building block, sound, bitmap, and data paths are derived from this root.
+- `--plugin-path <dir>`: Set the plugin directory.
+- `--render-engine-path <dir>`: Set the render engine directory.
+- `--manager-path <dir>`: Set the manager directory.
+- `--building-block-path <dir>`: Set the building block directory.
+- `--sound-path <dir>`: Set the sound directory.
+- `--bitmap-path <dir>`: Set the texture/bitmap directory.
+- `--data-path <dir>`: Set the data directory used to resolve relative composition files such as `base.cmo`.

 ## Contact

 If you have any bugs or requests, please open an issue in this repository: [BallancePlayer](https://github.com/doyaGu/BallancePlayer).